Want a PinG WA workshop in your community? Please read the below information and complete the workshop request form.

 - Is available from 8am – 4pm on the day of the workshop

-- Has wifi connection (Paperless Office workshop only)
+- Has wifi connection (not mandatory)

-Organising and liaising with a local caterer:
+Organising and liaising with a local caterer

 - Tea and coffee on arrival (sometimes venues provide this as part of their hire), morning tea (10.30am) and lunch (12.30pm)